LaserSafety/LaserSafety.github.io/start.md

   height: 100%;
 }
 .menu.show {
-  display: block; /* Show the menu when 'show' class is present */
+  display: flex; /* Show the menu when 'show' class is present */
+  flex-direction: column;
   right: 0; /* Ensure the menu is fully visible */
 }
 a:link {